 By now, it's no secret the Mediterranean diet boasts a variety of benefits.
 Eating a Mediterranean diet is associated with longer longevity, gut health, and even improved mood.
-And according to research published in Experimental Gerontology, another benefit to consider is better cognitive function as we age.
+And according to research published in Experimental Gerontology1, another benefit to consider is better cognitive function as we age.

 Studying the effects of eating habits.

 For their study, a team of researchers from the University of Edinburgh in Scotland wanted to observe potential associations between diet, thinking skills, and brain health in seniors.

 They gathered data from over 500 people that were 79 years old (without dementia).
 Along with answering a survey about their eating habits, these individuals completed a series of questions to test their memory, problem-solving, and the actual speed of their thinking.
 Three-hundred-fifty-eight of the participants also underwent MRIs, so the researchers could assess their brain structure.